 Commemorative Plaques & Markers

-Loudoun Preservation Society manages the historic plaque program for the town of Leesburg.
+In 2020, LPS expanded its historic plaque recognition program to include other properties in the County of Loudoun.
 Owners of historic properties may apply for a historic plaque under one of two categories:

 - architectural significance or